Advertisement

 A Big Message

-But it doesn't stop there.
-The school is filled with small and not-so-small actions that add up to a big message.
-Bencivenga leads meetings with parents, teachers, and students to ask them to define and then commit to social and emotional learning.
 The administrators use cell phones rather than walkie-talkies to communicate in and around the school because walkie-talkies seem too much like prison paraphernalia.
-If kids want to come to school early, say at 7 A.M., they are welcome.
-Most of the time they study in the cafeteria, throw a few hoops before classes begin, or work on a school project.
-A student store and student bank add to the community feeling.
+If kids want to come to school early, say at 7 a.m., they are welcome.
+Most of the time, they study in the cafeteria, throw a few hoops before classes begin, or work on a school project.
+A student store and a student bank add to the community feeling.

 Administrators also teach classes as well as perform their regular administrative duties, so that students can see the principal and vice principals as more than authority figures and as part of the school program.
-Counselors stand in the hallways during the break between classes to make themselves available and establish face-to-face contact with students.
+Counselors stand in the hallways during the break between classes to make themselves available and to establish face-to-face contact with students.
 They also wander through the cafeteria every day.

 Raising Kids